 Where is such a plan used?

-In some cases it can be used to provide for the payment of inheritance taxes upon death, leaving more of the estate intact for beneficiaries.
-It is common to see plans put into a Trust arrangement (a legal procedure to transfer the ownership of benefits away from the policyholder and estate) to ensure the benefits in payment are not themselves subject to inheritance tax.
+In some cases it can be used to provide for the payment of inheritance taxes upon death.
+This leaves more of the estate for beneficiaries.
+It is common to see plans put into a Trust arrangement (a legal procedure to transfer the ownership of benefits away from the policyholder and their estate) to ensure the benefits in payment are not themselves subject to inheritance tax.

 A version of a whole of life plan is marketed as a ‘no medical life insurance‘ for the over 50’s.

 THE PLAN MAY HAVE NO CASH IN VALUE AT ANY TIME.
 IF PREMIUMS ARE NOT MAINTAINED THEN COVER MAY LAPSE